 Auckland Bike Maps

-Searching for info to plan a ride around Auckland?
-Here’s our list of the best current maps for all kinds of cycling.
+Looking to plan a ride around Auckland?
+Here’s our list of the best maps for all kinds of rides.
 Anything we can add?
 Let us know!

 The big picture

-- Google Maps is handy for plotting a route from A to B. Just enter your destination and click on the bike to the right of the little pedestrian person.
-You can compare different bike routes and times (add some padding to the timing if you’re a casual or beginner rider!), check the elevation of the route (how up and down it is), and discover useful shortcuts through parks and alleyways.
-Note: Google’s knowledge of shared paths and bike paths is patchy and may occasionally include stairs.
+- Google Maps can help you plan a bike route from A to B. You can compare different routes and times (add some padding to the timing if you’re a casual or beginner rider!), see the elevation of the route (how up and down it is), and discover useful shortcuts through parks and alleyways.
+Heads-up: Google’s knowledge of shared paths and bike paths is patchy and may occasionally include stairs.
 It also can’t tell you how bike-friendly the streets are.
-Add local knowledge as needed!

-- Flattest Route does exactly what it says on the tin: it shows you the flattest route – but like Google maps, it doesn’t have local knowledge about how bike-friendly the streets are.
+- Flattest Route shows you the flattest route – although like Google maps, it doesn’t have local knowledge about how bike-friendly the streets are.

-- Open Cycle Map, based on data from OpenStreetMap, includes some good data on walkways and cycle paths, but is a little ‘optimistic’ with some routes (e.g. it shows the Glen Innes to Tamaki Drive path, which as of late 2017 is still under construction).
+- Open Cycle Map, based on data from OpenStreetMap, includes useful data on walkways and cycle paths, but is a little ‘optimistic’ with some routes (e.g. it includes the Glen Innes to Tamaki Drive path, which as of early 2019 is still under construction…)

-- Not a route planner, but useful: you can type your address into WalkScore and the resulting Travel Time Map will show you how far you can get on foot, by bike, by public transport and by car.
+- Not a route planner, but: if you type your address into WalkScore, the resulting Travel Time Map will show you how far you can get on foot, by bike, by public transport and by car.

 - The Auckland Affordability Map helps you work out how your daily travel choices affect where you can afford to live, and vice versa.

-- For those into cycling for fitness, the Strava Global heatmap shows how often roads and paths are used by people on the Strava app.
-Interestingly, this also shows up mountain bike trails as well as roads.
+- The Strava Global heatmap shows how popular roads and paths used by people on the Strava app (including mountain bike trails)